 What Happens to Children of Narcissistic Mothers?

 I shared with you a lot of information.
-Now, I will tell you stories that will demonstrate what happens to children of narcissistic mothers.
+Now, I will tell you stories that will demonstrate what happens to the children of narcissistic mothers.

 I will show you how being raised by a narcissistic mother causes behavioral and mental health problems that must be recognized and addressed before we can have goodness and right living like the Bible instructs us to have.